Posted November 15, 2016

 The Department of Homeland Security said it had no reports of election-related cyber breaches.

 In Indianapolis, a team of cybersecurity experts fortified by two kinds of pizza and eight cases of Redbull spent Tuesday monitoring for any cybersecurity issues linked to the election — but found none.”

-“In the immediate aftermath of a major data breach, cybercriminals will often look to take advantage of the situation by sending phishing emails warning people their credentials aren’t safe and that they must login through a malicious link to ensure they’re safe – when clicking through will just add to their problems.
+“In the immediate aftermath of a major data breach, cybercriminals will often look to take advantage of the situation by sending Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. emails warning people their credentials aren’t safe and that they must login through a malicious link to ensure they’re safe – when clicking through will just add to their problems.